Eastern Counties Railway: Merger into the Great Eastern Railway

 Waddington departed under a cloud in 1856 and was replaced by Horatio Love.
 By 1860 many shareholders were unhappy listing several grievances they saw as getting in the way of their dividend payments.
-These included, continual conflict over the working of other lines, suspicion and distrust of the joint committee, inadequate services to and from London, on-going litigation and legal costs and a lack of progress on amalgamation.
+These included, continual conflict over the working of other lines, suspicion and distrust of the joint committee, inadequate services to and from London, ongoing litigation and legal costs and a lack of progress on amalgamation.

 By February 1862 the bill had its second reading and was then followed by a lengthy committee process where various parties petitioned against the bill.
 On 7 August 1862 the bill passed and the Great Eastern Railway was formed by the amalgamation of the Eastern Counties Railway and a number of smaller railways.